-Similar information is available in other languages.
+Similar information is available in translated versions about compliments and complaints.

 Award for Client Service Excellence (ACSE)

-The ACSE is an award to acknowledge departmental staff who provide an exceptional level of client service; display the highest standards of professionalism and integrity; go ‘above and beyond’ their normal duties and exceed expectations.
+The ACSE is an award to acknowledge our staff who provide an exceptional level of client service; display the highest standards of professionalism and integrity; go ‘above and beyond’ their normal duties and exceed expectations.

 If you would like to nominate a staff member for an ACSE, please complete the ACSE Nomination Form.

 Client feedback policy

 We are committed to being open and accountable, fair, lawful and reasonable in dealing with our clients.
 We are also committed to providing high quality client service.
 Your feedback is valuable to us and will help to improve the quality of our programs and service delivery.

 The Client Feedback Policy (235KB PDF) builds on the provisions in the Client Service Charter.
 It sets the direction and provides guidance around how we will manage and respond to client feedback.

 Referring complaints to the correct agency